icpac-igad/e4drr/content/blog/code_standard/index.md

 is available.

-Key Features of Perfect:
+Key Features of Prefect:
 - **Data Ingestion**: Automatically ingests multiple data products needed for risk assessment, including meteorological data, GIS data, and historical impact data.
 - **Task Orchestration**: Manages the sequence of tasks, ensuring data dependencies are resolved before running the next step.
 - **Scalability**: Can handle large-scale data processing required for national or regional-level impact forecasting.

-Perfect's open-source nature also allows for custom integrations and the ability to run it on both local infrastructure and cloud environments.
+Prefect's open-source nature also allows for custom integrations and the ability to run it on both local infrastructure and cloud environments.

 By integrating these best practices and technologies, we ensure that our development process is both scalable and robust, capable of handling the growing complexity of modern applications.